Shivam-kum-mhta/SearchShield/README.md

    ```bash
     npm run dev
    ```
--**Set up the environment variables for the API keys, database connection, and JWT secrets.**
+**Set up the environment variables for the API keys, database connection, and JWT secrets.**
     ```bash
     ```
--**Access the application through the specified local URL.**
+**Access the application through the specified local URL.**
+---
 ### Creating an Account
 1. Open the application in your browser.
 2. Click on the "Sign Up" button.